EreblinaZ/Information-Retrieval-H1/README.md

 - Retrieves the word entered by the user.
 - Searches the word using the inverted index.
 - If the word is found:
-  - Writes the search results (line numbers and positions within lines) to search_result.txt.
+  - Writes the search results (line numbers and positions within lines) to *search_result.txt*.
 - If the word is not found:
-  - Adds the word to index.txt.
+  - Adds the word to *index.txt*.
   - Displays a message indicating that the word does not exist in the file.

 ## 4. GUI Setup: